abhinav7896/Automatic-Crash-Notification-System/README.md

 ->The crash sensors and the GPS module in the vehicle are interfaced to the microcontroller.
 The firmware reads the GPS and posts the coordinates to the PHP service on a remote WAMP server, in the event of an accident, which inserts the coordinates into the table in MySQL database.

-->Another PHP service retrieves the coordinates from the MySQL database and calls the Firebase Cloud Messaging API to push a notification to the other user.
-Upon tapping on the notification, the pinpoint location of the crashed vehicle can be seen on the map through Google Maps API, on the android application.
+->Another PHP service retrieves the coordinates from the MySQL database and pushes a notification to the users who monitor the application (eg: police or emergency services department).